Groaning Noise When Reversing (The Exact Reason Found)

 The retaining clip keeps the brake pad from sliding off the disk and into the caliper.
 It holds the pad in place and helps prevent it from becoming loose and falling off.
 It is either made of aluminum or steel.

 If a retaining clip that snaps into the brake piston is slightly loose, a light brake pedal pressure when reversing a car would often produce the most heinous groaning sound.
-However, when you increase the brake pressure, it will go away as the brake pad will firmly squeeze against the rotor.

 5. Dust Shield Is Touching The Disc